 PRODUCTION

 The process of eliminating “Gum (sericin)” and impurities from raw silk is known as degumming of silk.
 This is done by adding natural bio soap in the hot boiling water.
 Occasionally hydrogen peroxide is used to make different shades 3 of silk yarn uniform.
-Note, in 'regular' mills, this process is known to be highly toxic for the workers and health implications for staff impact is high unless the mill shows specific Certification to prove otherwise such as GOTS and WFTO.
+Note, in 'regular' mills, this process is known to be highly toxic for the workers and health implications for staff impact is high unless the mill shows specific Certification to prove otherwise such as USDD Certification and WFTO.

 CERTIFICATION